delanovv/SaFraps/README.md

 ### 📥 Installation

-1. Build or download `fraps.dll`.
+1. Build or download `fraps.asi`.
-2. Place the DLL anywhere on your machine.
+2. Place the plugin into your game directory.
-3. Inject it into `gta_sa.exe` **after SA-MP has loaded** — use any DLL injector (Xenos, LoadLibrary injector, etc.).
 4. Once loaded, a chat message will appear:

    ```